larrybotha/effective-python/item-19/README.md

-# Item 19 - Item 19 - Unpack a maximum of 3 values when functions return multiple values
+# Item 19 - Unpack a maximum of 3 values when functions return multiple values

 ```
 $ python3 ./